Kvikku/IntuneAssignments/README.md

 Usually this process involves a lot of manual work and mouse clicks, which in turn increases the probability for human error.

+With this application you can now effectively deploy a large number of applications and policies to multiple groups in seconds.
+There are also additional functionality available, such as updating the description property of all objects.

 And before you ask - No, we don't talk about policy sets in Intune to solve this.
 Shh!